 High fibre foods are perfect if you need a power hit that’s going to keep you satiated and full of energy for the day ahead.
 They’re not so good if you eat too much of them.
 Should you make the mistake of eating anything more than about 5 grams of fibre, you’ll end up with very smelly sweat, and a serious case of the bloats.
 Of course, all that gas has to go somewhere, so you’ll be tooting along for the rest of the day.
 Containing gases like hydrogen, carbon dioxide and methane, high fibre foods bubble in the stomach in the worst way.
 The good news is you can lessen the impact with a few big glasses of water.

 We all know garlic makes us smell.
 In fact the smell is so strong it’s rumoured to keep away both mosquitoes and vampires.
-The reason it makes you smell is because it contains a substance called allicin, inside another sulfur compound called allin.
-The allicin is the culprit, as it breaks down soon after eating and converts to other substances that make your body’s bacteria mix with sweat producing eye-watering results.
+The reason it makes you smell is because it contains a substance called allicin, inside another sulphur compound called allin.
+The allicin is the culprit, as it breaks down soon after eating and converts to other substances that make your body’s bacteria mix with sweat-producing eye-watering results.
 The key is not to eat too much, or use white or cider vinegar on the stinky places (like under the arms) to lessen the smell.

 Nobody should be surprised that durian leaves a bit of a stench around your person.
 The fruit itself has been compared to the smell of rotting corpses.
 Within the fruit, you’ll find a wealth of carbs, proteins, fats and yes, sulphurous compounds.
 All of these together leave a smell that is reminiscent of the inside of the mouth of a rotting body.
 During lovers might struggle to give up the fruit, but scientists are at the moment trying to produce the signature fruit flavour without the smell.
 Otherwise, there’s nothing you can do.